Join from the comfort of your own home and save on those travel expenses!

-1) You’ll have access to a previously recorded class, which you can start to watch immediately upon purchase – just click on My Workshops afterwards and you’ll see your course that you can begin.
+1) You’ll have access to two different previously recorded classes, which you can start to watch immediately upon purchase – just click on My Workshops afterwards and you’ll see your course that you can begin.

 There is an opportunity to become a Reveal & Release Instructor, you can check it all out right here!.